kayodeao/kubescape/README.md

 1. **Install KubeScape on your local machine.** Follow the installation instructions provided in the [KubeScape repository](https://github.com/kubescape/kubescape/blob/master/docs/getting-started.md#run-your-first-scan).

 2. **Choose the security framework.** Decide which security framework you want to use for scanning your cluster.
-Options include CIS benchmarks, NIST standards, or custom security policies.
+Options include CIS benchmarks, NIST standards, etc.

 3. **Run the KubeScape scan command.** Execute the following command, specifying the namespaces you want to include in the scan: